ifcwebapp/msmecountryindicators/README.md

 - **tsd.json** - a configuration file that defines what typescript definition are required for compiling typescript files to javascript files
 - **README.md** - a file that you are currently reading
 - **msme-country-indicators.sln** - a visual studio solution file (contains a reference to the VS project file defined above)

+###Real time developing
+You can enable a file watcher that would monitor `*.less` and `*.hbs` files for changes and run the built whenever a change is detected.
+Running a watcher while developing allows to see the reasults of your work immediatly without having to run a build.

+To enable the watcher first make sure you have `grunt-contrib-watch` module installed:
+- Go to the root folder of the repository
+- Run `npm install`

+Once the module is installed:
+- Open a separate command line console
+- Go to the root folder of the repository
+- Run: `grunt watch`

+The watcher will be running as long as the console is open.

+>**Note on TypeScript:** If typescript files are edited in Visual Studio there is no need in a file watcher becasue Visual Studio compiles them to JavaScript on saving.